 - The student will be required to leave the practice environment immediately in order to comply with the Attire Policy.
 The student will only be permitted to return to the practice area once the infringement to the policy has been rectified. - Consistently failing to comply with the Attire Policy means that such a student will be unsuccessful in the practice course.
-Practice evaluations will include Learner Outcomes concerning professionalism (i.e. demeanor, conduct, dress code). - The Nursing Instructor (NI) will document a student's refusal to adhere to policy and copied to the Nursing Practice Course Coordinator (NPCC) Associate Dean, Undergraduate Practice Education. - The NI will direct the student to make an appointment with the Associate Dean, Undergraduate Practice Education.
+Practice evaluations will include Learner Outcomes concerning professionalism (i.e. demeanor, conduct, dress code). - The Nursing Instructor (NI) will document a student's refusal to adhere to the policy and will copy the NPCC and Associate Dean, Undergraduate Practice Education. - The NI will direct the student to make an appointment with the Associate Dean, Undergraduate Practice Education.

-Points of
+Points of Emphasis:

-Emphasis:

-- 1. Uniforms: Uniforms are required for practice in simulation, hospitals, nursing homes, and a variety of other care centres.
+- 1. Uniforms: Uniforms are required for practice in simulation, hospitals, congregate living facilities (i.e. long term care/supportive living), and a variety of other care centres.
 The Faculty of Nursing requires a standard uniform and specific instructions regarding the uniform will be provided at orientation.
 Where uniforms are not required, specific instructions will be given. - Students are advised to change out of their uniform and work shoes following each off-site practice.
 Uniforms and work shoes are considered vectors for transmission of pathogens. - Long sleeve shirts (solid, non-patterned) may be worn under the student uniform except in pediatric areas where appropriately patterned long sleeve shirts may be worn.
 (Specific unit policies may apply.)
-Sleeves must be able to be pushed up, above the elbow, when providing direct hands-on patient care. - 2.
-Shoes: Proper footwear must be worn during practice.
-All shoes will be leather or vinyl, have a closed heel and toe to offer adequate support and protection against injury or exposure to spills.
-Footwear must have a low heel and adequate shock absorbing, non-marking, slip resistant sole.
-Footwear is to be well maintained, clean, dry and in good condition.
+Sleeves must be able to be pushed up, above the elbow, when providing direct hands-on patient care.